 - See advance setting under Wifi in Network and Connections

 - Toggle your metered connection option

 You can stop Windows update service directly.
 It is initially enabled to automatically start after boot.
 So, what you have to do here is to disable it, so it won’t start automatically after every boot.

 - Find Windows update service here and go to ‘General’ tab by double clicking on it or right clicking and selecting properties option.

 - Disable its option for Start-up type and reboot your computer.

 There are many other ways for it, but the above 2 are relatively safer.
 Other methods deal with registry and stuff that could harm your computer.
 Thus, these methods should not be followed by a non techie or amateur.

 Finally, not all updates are bad.
 Actually new updates are provided to improve user’s security with fixed bugs present in the previous version.
-And honestly, most of us are enjoying free windows 10 because our PCs were mostly up to date and were also open for recommended updates.
+And honestly, most of us are enjoying windows 10 freely because our PCs are mostly up to date and are also open for recommended updates.
 The point here is, nobody wants to allow OS to automatically download updates for itself without any user permission.
 And to prevent this, you can follow the above mentioned tips.